-1.2%

-Electricity

-generation

-growth in the

-country in 2024

-supported by
+Electricity generation growth in 2024 supported by hydroelectric generation

-hydroelectric

-generation

 Dear Shareholders,

 It is my pleasure to present to you the Integrated Annual Report for the year ended June 30, 2024.
 This is my maiden Annual General Meeting (AGM) as your chairman, having taken over from my predecessor, Mr. Julius Migos Ogamba whom we owe gratitude for valuable contribution towards success of Kenya Electricity Generating Plc.